 - Washable furnace filters are environmentally friendly.

-- You’re in charge of how often they are cleaned.
+- You’re in charge of how often and when they are cleaned.

 - These electrostatic furnace filters are reasonably priced if you look at their useful life.

 - These are readily available online in custom and standard sizes.

 - Electrostatic air filters are much more effective than standard disposable filters.

-- You may have to pay more at the outset.
+- You will have to pay more at the outset.

 - You’ll order them online and have to wait for them to arrive.

 - They’re not HEPA filters or electronic air cleaners, and don’t work in the same fashion.

-- It can take up to 20 minutes to properly clean them in lieu of swapping out disposable air filters.
+- You’ll have to take the time (up to 15 minutes) to properly wash them in lieu of swapping out disposable air filters.

 - Washable electrostatic air filters can be constructed differently with a variety of filter media, and may not allow for as much free air flow as standard disposable filters do which may cause your furnace to work harder.

-How Do I Know Electrostatic Furnace Air Filters Work?
+How Do I Know Washable Electrostatic Furnace Air Filters Work?

 This will be dependent upon a few factors.
 It can depend on the dust levels outside of your home and how they affect your air quality.
 Every time you open and close your front door, dust and debris will enter.
-You may have to wash them more frequently if you live on a dirt road or an area that has high dust levels or during times of home renovations.
+You may have to wash them more frequently if you live on a dirt road, an area that has high dust levels or during times of home renovations.
 Pet owners find their homes contain more dust and animal dander.
 Individual hobbies and lifestyle habits can also generate additional airborne contaminants.
 If you leave your recirculating fan set on AUTO, your HVAC system runs only when your thermostat setting requires heat or air conditioning.
 If your ventilation system is not running, your furnace filter is not working.
 For best results your fan setting should be ON, for continuous whole house air cleaning.